 - With baked kafta (kifteh)

-- With fried foods - such as falafel, French fries (try my air fried French fries), fried cauliflower, fried eggplant and so much more
+- Paired with fried foods - such as Lebanese falafel, French fries (try my air fried French fries), fried cauliflower, fried eggplant and so much more

 - With baked fish called samke harra

-- With shawarma (doner kebabs) try my mouthwatering vegan shawarma using my shawarma spice mix.
+- It's a must with shawarma (doner kebabs) try my mouthwatering vegan shawarma using my shawarma spice mix.

 Since changing my diet to be vegan, I especially love tarator with roasted vegetables.
 It really does take them up to a new level.